 Seconal, or secobarbital, is a barbiturate medication that has been used over the years to treat epilepsy and insomnia.
 It’s also been used as an anesthetic to calm patients down before surgery.
-However, because of serious side effects, and that more effective benzodiazepines that have been developed, drugs like Seconal aren’t prescribed much anymore.
+However, because of serious side effects, and the more effective benzodiazepines that have been developed, drugs like Seconal aren’t prescribed much anymore.

-Still, some people can get their hands on the drug, abusing it for its ability to cause a euphoric feeling much like alcohol does.
+Still, some people can get their hands on the drug, abusing it for its ability to cause a euphoric feeling much as alcohol does.
 In addition, there are still some doctors who will prescribe Seconal as a short-term solution for insomnia.
 As a central nervous system depressant, its risk for abuse, dependency, and addiction is rather high.